Board of Directors

 At-Large

-Trey Phillips is the curate and Director of Youth Ministries at St. Catherine’s Episcopal Church (Marietta).
-There his work focuses upon the Christian formation of the youth and wider parish.
+The Rev. Trey Phillips is a Trinity Leadership Fellow and serves as the Senior Associate Rector at St. Catherine’s Episcopal Church (Marietta).
+There his work focuses on Christian formation, evangelism, and stewardship.
 Trey's passion is to reinvigorate the local parish as a center for deep theological learning by employing the rich intersection of human learning sciences and religious education.

 Prior to his parish employment, Trey served as a hospital chaplain at Emory University Hospital Midtown.
 It was a year of being pastoral amid a pandemic, as he provided hundreds of hours of spiritual and emotional support to both the hospitalized and medical staff while navigating the COVID-19 pandemic.